Manubolgia/ADL4CV/README.md

 ### Customizing Loading Routines

 If you want to tinker with our data loading routines to adapt them to your format, have a look at `nds.utils.io.read_views()` and `nds.core.view.View.load()`.

-## Using NeRF synthetic dataset instructions
-In order for the model to work with the data provided in the NeRF synthetic dataset follow these steps:

-1. Load model in Blender and run the blender scripts

-	1.1. camera_variables.py

-	1.2. get_bbox.py
-2. Run create_matrices to translate the transformation matrix and camera information to the R,K,t matrices.
-3. Run rename and move to move the views and rename them in the appropiate format in the folder where you have stored the matrices

 ## Using the Interactive Viewer